angela1C/Programming-and-Scripting-Project/README.md

 import seaborn as sns
 ```

-Help can be obtained within python using the python help function
-For example `help(pd)` or `help(pd.DataFrame.describe)`

 ### Getting help in python
-To get help on any python command, I can use the python help function as outlined in the [Python help command document](https://docs.python.org/3/library/pdb.html?highlight=help#pdbcommand-help) with the command in parentheses.
+To get help on any python command, use the python help function as outlined in the [Python help command document](https://docs.python.org/3/library/pdb.html?highlight=help#pdbcommand-help) with the command in parentheses.
 For example, `help(pd)` will show help on the python `pandas` package while `help(pd.DataFrame.describe())` provides help on the `describe` function of the pandas DataFrame.
 The documentation pages for each of the python packages that are used in this project provided details of all the commands for that package.
-I found these resources quite valuable for this project and referred to them extensively over the course of this project, when looking for a function to do something in particular but also for getting a start with the packages as the documentation pages seem to list everything that the packages can do.
+I found these resources quite valuable for this project and referred to them extensively over the course of this project, both when looking for a function to do something in particular but also for getting a start with the packages as the documentation pages are quite comprehensive and outline the different functions of the various packages.

 -[Pandas.pydata documentation](https://pandas.pydata.org/pandas-docs/stable/getting_started/index.html)